Your Legal Advocates When You Suffer an Animal Bite

 - Nerve damage

 - Tissue damage

 If scarring is extensive enough, or if the bite occurred in an obvious place on the body, a plastic surgeon may need to be consulted in order to see that scarring is minimized.
 He or she may recommend surgery or multiple surgeries in order to restore as normal an appearance as possible.

-Contact A Green Bay Dog Bite Injuries Lawyer Now
+Contact a Green Bay Dog Bite Injuries Lawyer Now

 Let us help you deal with the legal repercussions of a dog bite injury so you can focus on healing from the physical and mental pain.
-For a free initial consultation at one of our three convenient Northeast Wisconsin locations, call us toll-free at 920-393-7603 or email us.
+For a free initial consultation at one of our three convenient Northeast Wisconsin locations, call us at 920-435-7300 or email us.
 We offer flexible appointment hours.